 California Sales Tax Relief Available for those who Received the CDTFA Letter

-California sales tax owed represents the largest liability for Amazon FBA sellers who had stock in California prior to October 1st, 2019 and are not registered.
+California sales tax owed represents the largest liability for Amazon FBA sellers who had stock in California before October 1st, 2019, and are not registered.

-[Update August 30, 2019 ]: The deadline is September 25th, 2019, to get registered in California, file your past sales tax returns, from April 2016 to March 2018, pay the past sales tax, plus a penalty.
-There is an option to enter into a payment program by that date also, but the payment plan must be completed by December 2021.
+[Update August 30, 2019 ]: The deadline is September 25th, 2019, to get registered in California, file your past sales tax returns from April 2016 to March 2018, pay the past sales tax, plus a penalty.
+There is an option to enter into a payment program by that date, but the payment plan must be completed by December 2021.

 What happens to those who miss the September 25th deadline?